Osborne Naval Shipyard: Facilities

 The shiplift was supplied by Rolls-Royce and is 156 m long and 34 m wide.
 It can lift 9300 t from a water depth of 18 m.
 It is designed to allow for future expansion to 210 m length and lifting capacity of 20000 t.

 Between 2017 and 2020, an extension was built behind Osborne South to construct the Hunter-class frigates.
 The largest building in the new complex is known as Building 22, and is 80 m high with a footprint of 170x50 m, large enough for assembly of two frigates other than the upper superstructure.
+Parts of Osborne South were designed by Odense Maritime Technologies.

-In September 2021, the Morrison government scrapped the French multi-billion-dollar deal to build the Attack-class submarines.
-Instead signing a monumental agreement with the United Kingdom and the United States to build 8 SSN-AUKUS submarines at the Osborne Naval Shipyard Adelaide for the Royal Australian Navy.
-The first submarine is expected in the early 2030s.
+In September 2021, the Morrison government scrapped the French multi-billion-dollar deal to build the Attack-class submarines, instead signing a monumental agreement with the United Kingdom and the United States to build 8 SSN-AUKUS submarines at the Osborne Naval Shipyard Adelaide for the Royal Australian Navy.
+The first submarine is expected in the early 2040s.

-In November 2023, the Australian government performed a land swap with the state government, trading land on three nearby military sites for 60 acres of land around Osborne Naval Shipyard for the construction of the nuclear submarine shipyard facilities and a workforce skills training centre, the federal government expect spades in the ground for the construction of site access roads and utilities diversions before the end of 2023.
+In November 2023, the Australian government performed a land swap with the state government, trading land on three nearby military sites for 60 acres of land around Osborne Naval Shipyard for the construction of the nuclear submarine shipyard facilities (Osborne North) and a workforce skills training centre, the federal government expect spades in the ground for the construction of site access roads and utilities diversions before the end of 2023.